CenturyLinkCloud/clc-knife/README.md

 ```

 ### `knife clc group list`
 **Scoped by datacenter**.
 Outputs a list of datacenter groups.
 By default, it reflects a logical group structure as a tree.
-Supports `--view` option with the values `table` and `tree`.
+Supports the `--view` option with the values `table` and `tree`.

 ```
 $ knife clc group list --datacenter ca1 --view table